vladimir-alexandru/itautomation/README.md

 ---

-### Script: `log_archiver.py` COMING SOON!
+### Script: `password_auditor_v1.0.py` (Work in progress)

-**Purpose:** Automates the management of system log files by moving, renaming, and cleaning up old logs in designated directories.
+**Purpose:** Audits user-entered passwords for basic strength indicators and provides simple feedback.

 **Key Features:**
-- Scans a source folder for .log files.
-- Moves and renames logs with the current date appended.
-- Deletes archived logs older than 30 days.
-- Handles missing directories or permission errors gracefully.
-- Prints a clear summary of actions taken.
+- Interactive CLI with user confirmation and countdown exit.

 **Usage:**
-Run the script manually or schedule it with cron (Linux) or Task Scheduler (Windows).
-It will automatically organize logs from the configured source to the archive folder and clean up old files.
+Run the script, confirm you want to proceed, and enter a password when prompted.

 **Tech:**
-Uses built-in Python modules (`os`, `shutil`, `glob`, `datetime`, `logging`).
+Uses built-in Python modules (`time`, `sys`, `getpass`).

----

-### Script: `logon_checker.py` COMING SOON!